levelKro/piWebCtrl/README.md

 * Move the Autostart script into the init.d folder;

-`sudo mv /home/pi/piWebCtrl/piwebctrl.sh /etc/init.d/piwebctrl.sh`

-* Make it executable;

-`sudo chmod +x /etc/init.d/piwebctrl.sh`
+`sudo cp /home/pi/piWebCtrl/_systemd/piwebctrl.service /etc/systemd/system/piwebctrl.service`

 * Install it for the boot;

-`sudo systemctl enable piwebctrl.sh`
+`sudo systemctl enable piwebctrl`

 * Configure the piWebCtrl (port and password);